Stride-Labs/snapshots/README.md

 ### Snapshot data

 Regular stToken snapshots will be uploaded to this repository beginning the week of Feb 5, 2024.
+[Data Definition and Availability](DataDefinition.md)

 Projects who wish to include stToken holders in their airdrops can download their desired snapshot.